Skip over main navigation

 Help with the cost of prison visits

-If you are the close relative or partner, of a prisoner and you are in receipt of certain benefits or on a low income you may be eligible for help with your travel costs from the Help with Prison Visits service.
+If you are a close relative or partner of a prisoner and you are in receipt of certain benefits or on a low income, you may be eligible for help with your travel costs from the Help with Prison Visits (HWPW) service.

 Who can apply?